 Only one of the 4-drops is currently in the mainboard.
 Depending on if we move away from an artifact/enchantment heavy meta, you might want to swap in the Questing Beast copies from the sideboard with our Thrashing Brontodon.
 As long as Embercleave is legal in the format, I don’t think we can ever justify that, though.

 Wicked Wolf is excellent at keeping the board clean and dodges removal with its built-in indestructible effect.
 It’s this latter effect that makes the Wolf incredibly viable in this meta.
 Its fight effect is excellent, especially against mono red.
 Removing a creature on-curve can halt their progress quite a bit.

 We finally reach the end of our curve.
 This is the part I’m most excited to get into because of all the fantastic deck tech!
 In our Ugin-heavy meta, cards like The Great Henge are perfect to get out as early as possible.
-While you can cast it relatively cheap, Ugin, the Spirit Dragon will have a tough time dealing with it since they can’t use its ability for minus nine and exile it easily.
+While you can cast it relatively cheap, Ugin, the Spirit Dragon will have a tough time dealing with it since they can’t use its ability for -9 and easily exile it.